Agnish1234/Data-Analytics---Supportive-Machine-Learning/README.md

 ## Course Structure

 The course is divided into **12 weeks**, each with a dedicated folder containing:
-- A Jupyter notebook (`notebook.ipynb`) with step‑by‑step code, explanations, and exercises.
+- A notebook with step‑by‑step code, explanations, and exercises.
 - An optional `solutions.ipynb` with exercise answers.
 - A short `README.md` inside the week folder (if needed).